 Field-hunting tip

-Look in evaporite deposits in arid lake beds country — that is the host setting where colemanite typically forms.
+Look in evaporite deposits in arid lake beds country, the host setting where colemanite typically forms.
 If you start seeing borax, ulexite, kernite in float, you are in the right ground.
 Field specimens usually show a short prismatic crystals, massive, granular, or radiated clusters habit, so train your eye for that shape before scanning the outcrop.